 So even when you have the right everything else, but not the right optics, you will never be able to hit the target well.
-Your elevation may be right, but if your rangefinder fails to measure the distance because of having poor optics, it will be your worst hunting parts purchase.
+Your elevation may be right, but if your rangefinder fails to measure the distance because of poor optics, it will be your worst hunting parts purchase.

 You know that you will not always be shooting on level ground.
 If you are sure that you will always be shooting on flat terrain, this point may not have so much importance.
 You are sure not to have any of these most of the time.
-Your terrain will likely be angular, and you will need to shoot downhill, uphill, stumbling across the path, with high and low grounds, pebbles, stones, and whatnot!
+Your terrain will likely be angular, and you will need to shoot downhill, and uphill, stumbling across the path, with high and low grounds, pebbles, stones, and whatnot!

 This is why you will need something that will be able to calculate the angular distance between you and your prey.